 - Copyright: should be secured and noted as needed.

-If you have questions about you research’s suitability, the submission process, guidelines, or any other aspect of JAR, contact the Managing Editor using the website contact form.
+If you have questions about you research’s suitability, the submission process, guidelines, or any other aspect of JAR, contact the Managing Editor using the JAR contact form.